ravi-rajyaguru15/Project-03-terraform-cicd-observability-pipeline/README.md

 This project represents a production-style infrastructure pipeline, using Terraform to provision AWS infrastructure, GitHub Actions for CI/CD automation, and observability tools to monitor application and system health.

-It automates the end-to-end deployment of a full-stack web application onto an EKS cluster, with persistent storage and network routing
+The k8s objects needs to be deployed manually for the first time just like Project 2.
+After that, on any code change pushed on git repository triggers and automates the end-to-end deployment of a full-stack web application onto an EKS cluster, with persistent storage and network routing.

 The workflow is fully automated:
 Just push code to main branch and GitHub Actions takes care of provisioning, deploying, and verifying.